-Child In Need Of Protection
+Child in Need of Protection

-The definition of a child in need of protection is found in section 37(2) of the Child and Family Services Act.
+The definition of a child in need of protection is found in section 74(2) of the Child, Youth and Family Services Act, 2017.
 Every ground for finding a child in need of protection contains two components, and both are essential to the definition.
 To find a child in need of protection requires that:

-a) harm or risk of harm be verified through an investigation by a CAS b) the harm must be caused by or resulting from something done or not done by the child's caregiver (CFSA s.
-72(1)).
+a) harm or risk of harm be verified through an investigation by a society b) the harm must be caused by or resulting from something done or not done by the child's caregiver (CYFSA s.
+74(2)).